ppj2dd/ppj2dd.github.io/_posts/2025-03-25-Outreachy-Onboarding-101.md

 ## 5. Selecting the Right Project: Finding Your Niche

 Nice.
-Your initial application has been approved!
+Your initial application has been approved: you can now access the list of organizations and their available projects.
 With a smorgasbord of projects available, choosing one can be daunting.
 Consider:

 - **Alignment with Interests**: Pick a project that resonates with your passions and career goals.​
 - **Skill Level**: Assess the required skills and ensure they match your current abilities or areas you wish to develop.​ Skill levels are numbered 1 to 5 with 5 being Challenge, 4: Comfortable, 3: Experimented, 2: Concepts and 1: No knowledge required.